gcarmix/HexWalk/README.md

 HexWalk is an Hex editor, viewer, analyzer.

-Based on opensource projects like qhexedit2,binwalk and QT.
+Built on qhexedit2, Capstone and Qt, with a built-in signature scanner (HexDig) inspired by binwalk.

 It is cross platform and has plenty of features:

 * Advanced Find (can find patterns in binary files based on HEX,UTF8,UTF16 and regex)
-* Binwalk integration
+* Binary signature scanner and extractor — pick HexDig (built-in, no setup) or Binwalk (external) from Options
 * Entropy Analysis
 * Byte Map
 * Hash Calculator